Equivariant Structure on Smash Powers: Cellular Filtrations

-\subsection{Cellular Filtrations}
+\section{Cellular Filtrations}

+We need some additional control of how smash powers of orthogonal spectra can be assembled.
+In Section~\ref{subsectcellularfiltrations} we construct the cellular structures that form the technical heart of our constructions.
+We generalize Kro's approach from \cite[2.2]{Kro}, correcting some minor mistakes along the way.
+In particular we drop the assumption that all $\lambda$-sequences are $\N$-sequences in order to be able to attach cells one at a time, and work in general categories.
+This allows us to apply the theory in a lot of different contexts, cf.~Corollary~\ref{eqfreeup2}, but also for a potential extension of our results to multiplicative norm constructions (cf.~Remark~\ref{multiplicativenormscomment}).

-For reference we list some easily checked facts about ``cellular filtrations'' which hold for any closed symmetric category $\catC$ with all small colimits (most of the facts do not need all this structure).
-In particular we show: \begin{thm} Let $(\catC,\smash)$ be closed symmetric monoidal with all small colimits.
-Let $I$ and $J$ be sets of morphisms in $\catC$ and let $f\colon A\rightarrow X$ and $g\colon B\rightarrow Y$ be relative $I$- and $J$-cellular, respectively.
-Then their pushout product $f \square g$ is relative $(I\square J)$-cellular.\\ In particular, if $\lambda$ and $\mu$ are partially ordered indexing sets for cells of $f$ and $g$, respectively, then $\lambda\times \mu$ is a partially ordered indexing set for cells of $f \square g$. \end{thm} It seems hard to actually find a proof of the above theorem explicitly spelled out in the literature.
+For reference, in this subsection, we list some easily checked facts about ``cellular filtrations'' which hold for any closed symmetric category $\catC$ with all small colimits (most of the facts do not need all this structure).
+First recall the following definition (\eg \cite[2.1.9]{H}): \begin{dfn} Let $I$ be a class of morphisms of $\catC$.
+Then a morphism $f\colon A \rightarrow X$ in $\catC$ is \emph{$I$-cellular}, if it is a transfinite composition of pushouts of coproducts of elements of $I$.
+In this case we also say that \(f \colon A \to X\) is an \(I\)-cell complex. \end{dfn} Given morphisms \(f\) and \(g\) in \(\catC\), we write \(f \square g\) for their pushout product of Definition~\ref{pushoutproduct}.
+If \(I\) and \(J\) are sets of morphisms in \(\catC\), we write \(I \square J\) for the set of morphisms of the form \(f \square g\) for \(f \in I\) and \(g \in J\). \begin{thm} Let $(\catC,\smash)$ be closed symmetric monoidal with all small colimits.
+Let $I$ and $J$ be sets of morphisms in $\catC$ and let $f\colon A\rightarrow X$ and $g\colon B\rightarrow Y$ be $I$- and $J$-cellular, respectively.
+Then their pushout product $f \square g$ is relative $(I\square J)$-cellular.\\ In particular, if $\lambda$ and $\mu$ are partially ordered indexing sets for cells of $f$ and $g$, respectively, then $\lambda\times \mu$ is a partially ordered indexing set for cells of $f \square g$. \end{thm}

+It seems hard to actually find a proof of the above theorem explicitly spelled out in the literature.
 Since we are going to have to work with such filtrations in more detail later, we give them below.